 Eligibility and Criteria for Selection

-To be eligible for consideration, an applicant must be a legal resident of Maine and a graduating senior from a public high school in Maine.
-Boarding students from households with residency outside of Maine are not eligible to apply for the Mitchell Scholarship.
-Applicants must plan to attend a four-year or two-year degree program at an accredited college or university in the fall semester immediately following their high school graduation year.
+We appreciate your interest in the Mitchell Scholarship!
+To be eligible for consideration, an applicant must be a full-time resident of Maine and be on track to graduate from a public high school in Maine.
+Students who attend a public school in Maine but come from households with residency outside of Maine are not eligible to apply for the Mitchell Scholarship.
+Applicants should plan to attend a two-year or four-year degree program at an accredited college or university in the fall semester immediately following their high school graduation.
 Students pursuing a two-year degree are eligible for up to four years of scholarship support if they continue their education beyond the initial two years.
-Candidates are evaluated based on the following criteria: academic potential, community impact, and financial need.
+Candidates are evaluated based on the following criteria: academics, community impact, and financial need.